pablo-albaladejo/awslambdahackathon/docs/WEB_PERFORMANCE.md

-# Performance Optimizations
+# Web Performance Optimizations

-This document outlines the performance optimizations implemented in the AWS Lambda Hackathon project to ensure optimal user experience and efficient resource utilization.
+This document outlines the frontend performance optimizations implemented in the AWS Lambda Hackathon project to ensure optimal user experience and efficient resource utilization.

 ## 🚀 Overview